 $81.59-$95.81 hourly / $14,142.86-$16,607.13 monthly / $169,714.32-$199,285.56 annual

-Assists the Chief Facilities Executive in planning, organizing, coordinating, evaluating, and directing the operations of the Facilities Planning and Development Division involving projects funded by bond, non-bond, and blended money sources.
+Assists the Vice Chancellor/Chief Facilities Executive in planning, organizing, coordinating, evaluating, and directing the operations of the Facilities Planning and Development Division involving projects funded by non-bond money sources.

-Assists the Chief Facilities Executive in planning and directing the activities of the Facilities Planning and Development Division which include the areas of:
+Assists the Vice Chancellor/Chief Facilities Executive in planning and directing the business activities of the Facilities Planning and Development Division which include the areas of: